jacoblapworth/akahu-sdk-swift/src/react/button.md

 ### Variants

-Different styles of button are provided for by passing different `variants`.
-All accepted values are displayed below.
+Different styles of button are available by passing different values to the `variant` prop.

 ```
 	<div>